MicrosoftDocs/winrt-api/windows.security.enterprisedata/dataprotectionstatus.md

 The item is not protected to an enterprise identity.

 ### -field LicenseExpired:4
 The item's RMS license has expired.
+This value is not currently supported.

 ### -field AccessSuspended:5
 The keys to access the protected item have been dropped while the device is locked.